Temperature and Time Compensation in Film Development

 Why development rate climbs steeply with temperature, how compensation factors are derived from it, and where time adjustment stops working outside 20C.

 Most black-and-white film datasheets quote development times against a single reference temperature, 20°C (68°F), and treat any departure from it as a problem to be corrected.
-The correction is real but limited: development is a chemical reaction whose rate rises sharply, not gently, with temperature, and shortening the time can recover an average density but not every property of the negative.
-Understanding why the rate climbs so steeply explains both how compensation charts are built and where they fail.
+The correction is real but limited: development is a chemical reaction whose rate rises sharply, not gently, with temperature, and shortening the time recovers an average density without restoring every property of the negative.
+Understanding why the rate climbs so steeply explains both how compensation charts are built and where they stop working.

 Why Rate Climbs Faster Than Temperature